EnoTPoligloT0/CipherChat/README.md

 # CipherChat

-Welcome to the CipherChat project!
-This modern and feature-rich application allows users to interact in real-time, leveraging encryption features and a sleek design for secure and intuitive communication.
+Welcome to Cipher Chat – a secure and fun messaging platform where you can encrypt your messages with classic ciphers and share them with friends!

 ### 📱 Demo
 <div style="display: flex; justify-content: center; align-items: center;">